Skip navigation EPAM

 CONTACT US

-Unlocking GDPR Success: Tips to Simplify Data Privacy Compliance with Google Analytics
+Unlocking GDPR Success: Four Tips to Simplify Data Privacy Compliance with Google Analytics

-Unlocking GDPR Success: Tips to Simplify Data Privacy Compliance with Google Analytics
+Unlocking GDPR Success: Four Tips to Simplify Data Privacy Compliance with Google Analytics

 The Schrems II ruling and the invalidation of Privacy Shield drew attention to platforms like Google Analytics that store EU residents' data on US-based cloud servers.
-As a result, several European data protection authorities, including France's CNIL, Sweden's IMY, and Belgium's APD, have imposed fines on Google.
+As a result, several European data protection authorities, including France's CNIL, Sweden's IMY and Belgium's APD have imposed fines on Google., have imposed fines on Google.

-Considering these concerns, what are the key considerations for ensuring GDPR compliance using Google Analytics?
+So, bearing these in mind–what are your top four key considerations for ensuring GDPR compliance using Google Analytics?

-There are several important factors to address regarding Google Analytics GDPR compliance.
-Here are the key considerations:
+There are four major, important factors to address regarding Google Analytics GDPR compliance:

 • Ensure that your website's cookie consent management aligns with local regulations.